WoshidaCaiB/casualcode/README.md

    ![img](https://github.com/WoshidaCaiB/casualcode/blob/master/CART/output_3_1.png)

 #Use the example data from <<机器学习>> for test.
-This dataset contains continuous values
+This dataset contains continuous values.
+Because tree visualization code does not support chinese charater display.
+I have to use Pinyin to represent the feature value

 watermelon=[['qing lv','quan suo','zhuo xiang','qing xi','ao xian','ying hua',0.697,0.460,'yes'],